 |Weiser Family Farms||Homepage|

-Green Apple eggplants are available during the summer months.
+Apple Greeen eggplants are available during the summer months.

-The Green Apple eggplant, Solanum melongena var. esculentum, is a member of Solanaceae family, which includes several important agricultural crops, including the potato and tomato.
-Unlike many common named eggplants such as Chinese and Italian, which refer to hundreds of varieties, the Green Apple eggplant is named for a single cultivar created in the United States.
+Apple Green eggplants, botanically classified as Solanum melongena var. esculentum, are members of the Solanaceae family, which includes the potato and tomato.
+Unlike many common eggplants such as Chinese and Italian, which refer to hundreds of varieties, the Apple Green eggplant is named for a single cultivar created in the United States.
 Apple Green eggplants are known for their mild, tender, and somewhat sweet taste.